CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab13.md

 ### Task 2.2: Configure the application settings

+In this task, you install the required Python libraries and update the .env file with your project endpoint and model deployment name (gpt-4.1) to connect the app to your Azure AI Foundry project.

 1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use: